-Research and development expense primarily consists of compensation and related costs for employees engaged in research, development and engineering activities, third party consulting and development activities, as well as an allocated portion of our occupancy costs.
+Research and development expense primarily consists of compensation and related costs for employees engaged in research, development and engineering activities, third party consulting and development activities, as well as an allocated portion of our occupancy and other costs.
 The following table summarizes for the periods indicated, a year-over-year comparison of our research and development expense (in thousands):

-Year al Amount nge from or Year Percent Change
+Year Annual Amount Change from Prior Year Percent Change Percent Of Total Revenue

-2011 \$ 4,739 \$ 1,327 39%
+2012 \$ 5,440 \$ 701 15% 7%

-2010 3,412 \$ (758) (18)%
+2011 4,739 1,327 39% 6%

-2009 4,170
+2010 3,412 (758) (18)% 5%

-Overall our research and development expenses were approximately \$1.3 million, or 39%, higher in 2011 compared to 2010.
-We are currently developing a next generation of UPS product that we believe will offer greater power modularity and space efficiencies compared to our existing UPS products, especially as we target the higher power market segments.
-We have increased headcount to support this new product development and to support new infrastructure and CPS products that we believe will contribute to future revenue growth for us.
+Overall our research and development expenses were approximately \$0.7 million, or 15%, higher in 2012 compared to 2011.
+We believe our next generation of UPS product will offer greater power modularity and space efficiencies compared to our existing UPS products, especially as we target the higher power market groups.
+We increased headcount to support this new product development and to support new modular infrastructure products that we believe will contribute to future revenue growth for us.
 It is anticipated that the new UPS product line will allow improved profit margins and provide a larger addressable market for our UPS systems business.
-Our research and development efforts in 2010 were largely focused on new configurations of our existing flywheel technology, as well as refinements and enhancements to the standardization of our PowerHouse and containerized infrastructure solution products.
-Research and development expenses included approximately \$166,000 and \$80,000 of stock-based compensation expense in 2011 and 2010, respectively.
-We anticipate our research and development expenditures in 2012 will increase compared to 2011 as we finalize development of our next-generation UPS products and as we broaden our product portfolio, but will decrease as a percentage of sales in the future as our revenues grow.
+Our research and development efforts in 2011 and 2012 were largely focused on new configurations of our existing flywheel technology, as well as refinements and enhancements to the standardization of our modular infrastructure solution products.
+Research and development expenses included approximately 0.2 million of stock-based compensation expense in both 2012 and 2011.
+We anticipate our research and development expenditures in 2013 will increase compared to 2012 as we finalize development of our next generation UPS products and make further investments to broaden our product portfolio.